High alert: World scurries to contain new COVID variant

 The 539 travelers who tested negative were allowed to return home or continue their journeys to other countries.
 Under government regulations, those who live in the Netherlands and are allowed to return home must self-isolate for at least five days.

+In the U.K., Health Secretary Sajid Javid confirmed that two people have tested positive with the omicron variant in the southeastern town of Chelmsford and in the central county of Nottinghamshire.
+He said the cases were linked and related to travel from southern Africa.

-A German official also said Saturday that there’s a “very high probability” that the omicron variant has already arrived in the country.
+Meanwhile, a German official said that there’s a “very high probability” that the omicron variant has already arrived in the country.

 Kai Klose, the health minister for Hesse state, which includes Frankfurt, said in a tweet that “several mutations typical of omicron” were found Friday night in a traveler returning from South Africa, who was isolated at home.
 Sequencing of the test had yet to be completed.